Kamalani Dung: Media & Awards

-Starting in 2020, Dung was featured in talk show interviews and national podcasts highlighting her sports career, heartwarming story, and her businesses.
+Starting in 2020, Dung was featured in talk show interviews and national podcasts covering her sports career, background, and business ventures.

 In 2020, Dung was one of two featured athletes in the Athletes Unlimited "Going Pro Series," spotlighting the inaugural season of the professional softball league.
 Broadcast on YouTube and ESPN.

-In 2022, Kamalani Dung attended the 64th Annual Grammy Awards in Las Vegas, showcasing a striking ensemble by Project Runway designer Kini Zamora.
+In 2022, Kamalani Dung attended the 64th Annual Grammy Awards in Las Vegas, wearing an ensemble designed by Kini Zamora.

 In 2021, Dung made her first appearance as an ESPN Sports Analyst.
 Dung was offered full time roles as a TV Host but turned them down to pursue her businesses and foundation.

 Dung's 2022 mini-documentary was created by Toyota and featured Dung as the star of the series that aired on TV and YouTube highlighting notable people of Hawaii.
 Through this series, she shares how she overcame adversity, embraced her community, and now gives back—playing “for the underserved” and inspiring future generations.

 In 2023, Dung walked a number of runways including New Zealand Fashion Week in Auckland, New Zealand and Hawaii Swim Week in Hilo, Hawaii.

 Dung is credited for her on screen role as “Napua” in the 2024 “Who’s That Girl?” award-winning music video.